Pennsylvania Farm Bureau

 - In the yellow phase, many businesses may reopen and stay-at-home orders are lifted but aggressive mitigation and social distancing measures remain in effect, including the requirement for employees and customers to wear masks at businesses.
 Telecommuting must continue when feasible and gatherings of more than 25 people are prohibited.
 Bars and restaurants may offer limited, outdoor dining only.
 Indoor recreation, entertainment and personal care businesses must remain closed.

 - In the green phase, most may open and some mitigation measures are lifted but all residents and business must follow Centers for Disease Control and Pennsylvania Department of Health guidelines.

 - Click here to learn more details about each phase.

 The following counties are currently in each phase:

-A new state Health Department order requires masks to be worn in public spaces (except when maintaining at least six-feet distance outdoors) with certain exceptions for: children under the age of two; individuals who cannot wear a mask due to a medical condition or disability or who would not be able to remove a mask without assistance; or individuals working in a condition where local, state or federal regulations or guidelines determine that wearing a mask would create a safety concern.
+A state Health Department order requires masks to be worn in public spaces (except when maintaining at least six-feet distance outdoors) with certain exceptions for: children under the age of two; individuals who cannot wear a mask due to a medical condition or disability or who would not be able to remove a mask without assistance; or individuals working in a condition where local, state or federal regulations or guidelines determine that wearing a mask would create a safety concern.

 Businesses, including farms, are required to continue worker-protection measures outlined by the state throughout all phases of the reopening plan, including requiring masks to be worn at all times.
 Click here for important information about requirements and guidance for each phase.